cogentcore/core/README.md

 # TODO

-* focusfirst not focusing textview, likely b/c update not working when resizing = true, but attempts to fix didn't work yet..
+* mac menu update problem: need to coordinate updating of menu -- os knows when window becomes key window but we are updating menu asynchronously..

 * filenode: ability to sort by date within directories

 * crash in + for element of split array -- in spinbox -- "up"'s .This is nil in spinbox -- is a result of fullrebuild

-* drag on textfield should prevent DND -- dnd not getting "processed"

-* fileview keyboard shortcuts: page up / down (tableview), history prev = go up dir?  history next = go to next in history list?  or just pop up history list probably.  maybe command-uparrow = up dir?
+* fileview keyboard shortcuts: history prev = go up dir?  history next = go to next in history list?  or just pop up history list probably.  maybe command-uparrow = up dir?
 Need something intuitive there.  also a cancel?  esc takes a few to actually cancel..

 * TextView:
 	+ diffs revert not updating all the way.. maybe one liners?  really not sure.  maybe due to autoindent